igorskyflyer/file-formats/adbt/README.md

 There are 2 types of variables available:

-- `meta variables`, template-based, local, stored in a `*.adbt.meta` file,
+- `meta variables`, template-based, local, stored in a `*.adbm` file,
 - `compiler variables`, compiler-based, global, available anywhere in the template file, computed during compile time.

 ---

 #### 🦠 Meta variables

-In its earliest stage, the current properties can be stored in a `*.adbt.meta` file:
+In its earliest stage, the current properties can be stored in a `*.adbm` file:

 - `title`,
 - `description`,